 The Texas A&M AgriLife Extension booth will focus on a program called 'Reversing the Quail Decline Initiative', which provides outreach and education focused on the conservation of quail in Texas.

-REVERSING THE QUAIL DECLINE IN TEXAS Texas A&M University Press, established in 1974 to support the university's goals of stimulating scholarly discourse, is today counted among the top public university presses in America.
+Texas A&M University Press, established in 1974 to support the university's goals of stimulating scholarly discourse, is today counted among the top public university presses in America.
 We publish 60 titles a year, which are available to print, on-demand, and electronic editions.
 Our publications consistently win competitive grants and prestigious awards.

-Texas Brigades is a 501(c)3 organization with a vision of building conservation leaders in every community.
+TEXAS A&M UNIVERSITY PRESS800.826.8911Fax: 888.617.2421www.tamupress.com Texas Brigades is a 501(c)3 organization with a vision of building conservation leaders in every community.
 Their mission is to educate and empower youths with leadership skills and knowledge in wildlife, fisheries, and land stewardship to become conservation ambassadors for a sustained natural resource legacy across Texas.